autumnfjeld/bolt-wordpress-blog-design/README.md

 The state of the prototype as of now doesn't include AI, rather just has present designs.

 ## 🚧 Current Status
-This is an early-stage prototype focused on design concepts.
-Note: The current version does not yet include AI features.
+This is an early-stage prototype focused on functinality concepts and using Bolt.
+The current version does not yet include AI features.
 But it does have a flow working that ends in preview of the user's blog content in a new design.